 In addition to the billions of human beings using social media, there are also millions of robots, or bots, residing within.
 Bots help to propagate fake news and inflate the apparent popularity of fake news on social media.

 Social media platforms (Facebook, Twitter, Instagram, etc.) have become home to millions of social bots that spread fake news.
-According to an estimate in 2017, there were 23 million bots on Twitter (around 8.5% of all accounts), 140 million bots on Facebook (up to 5.5% of accounts) and around 27 million bots on Instagram (8.2% of the accounts) .
-A hundred and ninety million bots on just three social media platforms – more than half the number of people who live in the entire USA!
+According to a 2017 estimate, there were 23 million bots on Twitter (around 8.5% of all accounts), 140 million bots on Facebook (up to 5.5% of accounts) and around 27 million bots on Instagram (8.2% of the accounts) .
+That’s 190 million bots on social media – more than half the number of people who live in the entire USA!

 Source: Amit Agarwal's (2017) fairly accessible guide, "How to Write a Twitter Bot in 5 Minutes."

-Artificial intelligence allows bots to simulate internet users’ behavior (e.g., posting patterns) which helps in the propagation of fake news.
-For instance, on Twitter, bots are capable of a number of social interactions that make them appear to be regular people.
-They respond to postings or questions from others based on scripts that they were programmed to use.
+Artificial intelligence allows bots to simulate internet users’ behavior (like posting patterns) which helps in the propagation of fake news.
+For instance, on Twitter, bots can emulate social interactions that make them appear to be regular people.
 They look for influential Twitter users (Twitter users who have lots of followers), and contact them by sending them questions in order to be noticed and generate trust from them and from other Twitter users who see the exchanges take place.
+They respond to postings or questions from others based on scripts they were programmed to use.
 They also generate debate by posting messages about trending topics--Twitter always shows users what's trending--by hunting for, and repeating, information about the topic that they find on other websites .

 How Do Bots Help in the Propagation of Fake News?

-The spread of fake news by social bots is possible due the capabilities that bots have to search and retrieve non-curated information (information that has not been validated yet) on the web.
-Bots in social media sites post continuously, spreading non-curated content using trending topics and hashtags as the main strategies to reach a broader audience which, in many cases, further helps the propagation of the fake news.
+Bots spread of fake news, first, by searching and retrieving non-curated information (information that has not been validated yet) on the web.
+Second, bots post on social media sites continuously, spreading non-curated content using trending topics and hashtags as the main strategies to reach a broader audience which, in many cases, further helps the propagation of the fake news.
 So bots spread fake news in two ways: They keep "saying" or tweeting fake news items, and they use the same pieces of false information to reply to or comment on the postings of real social media users.

 Bots’ tactics work because average social media users tend to believe what they see or what’s shared by others without questioning (or in this case, looking carefully at the user profile of the source of information) on Facebook, retweets on Twitter, trending hashtags, among others.
 So bots take advantage of this by broadcasting high volumes of fake news and making it look credible , .